 2nd Place: Medals

 For professional couple and pro-am couple divisions, first place will also be awarded a cash prize (ONLY if there is a minimum of 5 entries in the division).

-Ensure your spot and compete for a chance to qualify for the 2017 World Latin Dance Cup.
-Sign up now!
+Ensure your spot and compete for a chance to qualify for the 2018 World Latin Dance Cup.
+Online registration coming soon.

 Registration Fee: $50

 IMPORTANT NOTE: Online registration must be completed by 3pm on Friday, March 23.
 Registration in person may be available at the festival until 5pm and will be subject to a $15 late fee.

 - Amateur Bachata Team